 Those are the false truths your mind has conjured up.
 Try to see the facts of a situation.
 He wasn’t in the mood for a rom-com.
 Or, he wanted to hang with his friends.
 Maybe, he was exhausted after a long work day and didn’t want to meet your parents when he wasn’t feeling 100%.

-Men can sniff out a bitter woman from 100 paces.
-If you have old relationship baggage, you might come off as bitter.
+Men can sniff out a bitter woman from one hundred paces.
+If you have old relationship baggage, you will come off as bitter.
 This isn’t productive if you want to begin a new relationship and have any chance at success.

 Carrying past hurt and anger is only causing pain to one person – you.
 You’re allowing someone to live rent-free in your head, to sabotage your thoughts and hold you hostage.
 You may need to seek professional help if the baggage is particularly heavy.

 Effective communication is key in any relationship.
-When you’re communicating with a potential or current boyfriend, it’s a big deal to get it right.
+When you communicate with a potential or current boyfriend, it’s a big deal to get it right.

-The problem with communication is that we usually come at something from our own side.
+The problem with communication is that you usually come at something from your own perspective.
 When I was a boy, I needed new hockey skates.
 I demanded that my mother buy me some.
 This got me nowhere.
 Had I come at her from her point of view, I would have had new skates.

 What I should have said was, “Hey Mom, if I help you around the house this weekend with some chores, could I get new hockey skates?”
 Now, I’m recognizing that she’s a busy woman and I’m offering to help her so she will help me.

 You might not need new skates but you still need to keep this lesson in mind.
-It really deserves its own book (which I happen to have written already).
 In The Power to Communicate, you can read more about my skates and other stories from my life that focus on improving your communication.

-It’s important to allow your partner to earn your trust and vice versa.
-In order to do that, you need to avoid paranoid behaviors which can cause that trust to deteriorate.
+Allow your partner to earn your trust and vice versa.
+To do that, avoid paranoid behaviors that cause trust to deteriorate.

-If you don’t trust him but there is no basis for your distrust (he hasn’t cheated, etc.), it’s probably you who has the issue.
+If you don’t trust him but there is no basis for your distrust (he hasn’t cheated, etc.), it’s probably your issue.
 Trust issues are common so don’t feel like you’re different.
-The important thing is to be real with what you believe, trust him until he proves to you he can’t be trusted and keep your eyes wide open so you don’t trust someone you shouldn’t.
+Be real with what you believe, trust him until he proves to you he can’t be trusted and keep your eyes wide open so you don’t trust someone you shouldn’t.

 Snooping through his phone or email is not trustful.
 Sneaking around town, looking to see if he’s where he said he would be is not trustful.
 If you find he’s cheating on you or lying to you, dump him.
 He doesn’t deserve you.
 Otherwise, trust him and grow that trust into a beautiful relationship.

 This one is HUGE.
 Co-dependent relationships NEVER work.
-Let me say that again.
-Co-dependent relationships never work.
 I recently spoke to a 17-year old girl whose parents have been divorced for several years.
 While her mother has her act together, her dad is another story.

-She stated to me that when her dad and his new wife (who is 12 years younger) are apart from one another for more than 24 hours, they come undone.
+She stated to me that when her dad and his new wife, who is 12 years younger, are apart from one another for more than twenty-four hours, they come undone.
 She asked me why.
 I told her that they were co-dependent.
 She said, “Yeah, I don’t want to be like that!”

 I affirmed her belief and told her how she could stay an independent young lady.
 Her mother is a great example, which I pointed out to her.
 I told her to be strong, to be financially stable and to be sure of herself.
 She also told me she doesn’t want to date and is really just enjoying her life as it is right now.
 This tells me she’s on the right track.